Back to all blog posts

-For United States searchers, this topic matters because hiring teams are screening for clearer proof of execution than they did a few years ago.
+For international searchers, this topic matters because hiring teams are screening for clearer proof of execution than they did a few years ago.
 Employers want to see how your work connects to shipped outcomes, collaboration quality, and market understanding.
-If you want a fast entry point, start with Browse US remote jobs and then compare it with all remote jobs.
+If you want a fast entry point, start with Browse companies and then compare it with all remote jobs.

 Key takeaways